philrz/super/book/src/super-sql/declarations/types.md

 ---

-_A type name argument to cast in the form of a string is independent type declarations_
+_A type name argument to `cast` in the form of a string is independent of type declarations_

 ```mdtest-spq
 # spq